WHATS HOT

 The Pros And Cons Of Exercise And

 Exercise has many benefits for pregnant women.
 It can help build muscle and endurance, which can lead to easier , quicker delivery, and faster recovery.
-It can also lower the risk of gestational diabetes, which can lead to obesity, pregnancy , and type 2 diabetes later in life.
+It can also lower the risk of gestational diabetes, which can lead to obesity, pregnancy complications, and type 2 diabetes later in life.

 Before you start any workout regime when you’re pregnant, it’s essential to speak to a fitness professional as well as your doctor.
 Once you have the all-clear, there are some workout types that are recommended for pregnant women:

 walking: Walking is a great way to get some low-impact aerobic exercise.
 Start with a slow around the block, and then gradually build up to a faster pace.
-If you start to feel tired, slow down and take a break.
+If you start to tired, slow down and take a break.

 Low impact aerobics: Low impact aerobics are a great way to get your heart rate up without putting too much stress on your body.
 Start with a beginner class and then gradually increase the intensity.
 If you start to feel tired, take a break.